DHTMLX/gantt-docs/data/api/gantt_onlightbox_event.md

 @params:
-- task_id	string	the id of the task opened in the lightbox
+- task_id	string,number	the id of the task opened in the lightbox

 @example:
 gantt.attachEvent("onLightbox", function (task_id){